 The desert is unique because it has two landscapes.

-The red landscape features rippled red stone in small peaks, creating gullies and valleys and dotted with cacti.
+The red landscape features rippled red stone in small peaks, creating gullies and valleys dotted with cacti.

 The grey landscape offers an almost moon-like terrain.